ShyftXero/byoctf_discord/README.md

 - Flags must be globally unique.
   - potential info leak about a flag that exists, but we just have to accept that...
 - Description is limited to 1500 chars.
+- Hints are given to user by lowest cost first.
+  - create the hint you would like to give first with the lowest cost.
+  - points are required to purchase hints. (doesn't reduce value of challenge.)
+    - Admins can grant points via ctrl_ctf.py but shouldn't make a habit of it...
+  - ***Question to the audience: Should authors get a portion of hint buys?***
 - The framework doesn't (can't) host files.
   - Link to a pastebin, google drive, github, torrent, etc. if you need storage or more space for words...
   - Files - most are ephimeral and are deleted after 1-2 weeks